chrisgrieser/alfred-pass/README.md

    brew install pass pinentry-mac
    ```

 3. Setup `pass` with a GPG key.
-See the [Pass
+See the [pass
-   Website](https://www.passwordstore.org/) for further information.
+   website](https://www.passwordstore.org/) for further information.
 4. Setup `pinentry-mac` as your `pinentry-program`:

    ```bash